-I write gritty stories about queer characters living in a world of intolerance, greed, and violence, often hidden beneath a veneer of civility and privilege.
+I write action crime thrillers about queer characters fighting for their own brand of justice in a world of intolerance, greed, and violence, often hidden beneath a veneer of civility and privilege.

 Lesbian bikers facing off against drug dealers and outlaw biker gangs.
 A transgender bounty hunter pursuing murderers, tweakers, and human traffickers.
-The mother of a rape victim who takes matters into her own hands when the justice system fails.
+Both series feature a wide assortment of diverse characters with agency and attitude.

-Years later, I earned a bachelor’s degree in journalism from the University of Georgia.
-Go Dawgs!
 Over the years, I’ve worked as a radio news director, a construction worker, a goldsmith, a caregiver, and a web developer.
-Why so many different professions?
-What can I say?
-None of them really suited me.
-That is until I became a professional author.

-In 2007 and 2008, I participated in and won National Novel Writing Month.
+In 2007, I participated in and won National Novel Writing Month.
 The first time I reached the 50,000-word goal, I hopped into my pickup truck and suddenly heard the voice of my college creative writing professor.
 No, it wasn’t a hallucination.
 I heard his actual voice.

 Turns out Dr. Coleman Barks, my former professor, was being interviewed on NPR.
 I took it as a sign and began honing my writing skills with the help of books, editors, podcasts, and critique groups.